 1. Search behavior will continue to shift

-The nature of online search has been changing ever since Google Assistant and Siri were first introduced on smartphones, and today, searches are increasingly being spoken out loud.
+The nature of online search has been changing ever since Google Assistant and Siri were first introduced on smartphones.
+Today, more people speak their searches than type them.

-Ove 20% of Google app searches are currently conducted by voice, and the proliferation of connected products such as smart remotes and speakers is expected to increase this number, with over half of searches forecast to be conducted via voice in 2020.
+Ove 20% of Google app searches happen by voice.
+The number will probably only increase thanks to the proliferation of connected products such as smart remotes and speakers.
+People expect over half of searches in 2020 to happen via voice.

-This is important for content creators because typed searches and voice searches are different, with research showing that voice searches tend to be longer, incorporating more question words and other natural-language elements.
-To adapt to this new way of searching, new approaches to SEO will have to be introduced, and existing tactics will have to be updated.
+This is important for content creators.
+Typed searches and voice searches are extremely different.
+Research shows that voice searches tend to be longer, incorporating more question words and other natural-language elements.
+To adapt to this new way of searching, we’ll have to introduce new approaches to SEO.
+We’ll definitely have to update our existing tactics.

 2. New opportunities surface for content consumption

-While content creation is often thought of as zero-sum game, the reality is more nuanced.
-Emerging technologies can not only alter existing habits, but also spark fresh behaviours which increase the total time which users spend with content – behaviours such as reading on a mobile device while also while watching television, aka second screening.
+While people think of content creation as zero-sum game, the reality is more nuanced.
+Emerging technologies can not only alter existing habits, but also spark fresh behaviours.
+This will increase the total time which users spend with content.
+These behaviours could include reading on a mobile device while also while watching television, aka second screening.

-A host of new content consumption opportunities are likely to be introduced by connected devices.
-Examples of this could include small multi-tasking windows, such as recipes presented on kitchen appliances connected to the internet, or other large swathes of time which were previously unavailable, where businesses could connect with consumers via Internet-enabled, self-driving cars.
+Connected devices will likely introduce a host of new content consumption opportunities.
+Examples of this could include small multi-tasking windows, such as recipes presented on kitchen appliances connected to the internet.
+Additionally, other large swathes of time which were previously unavailable, where businesses could connect with consumers via Internet-enabled, self-driving cars.

 Deloitte Consulting, in a paper exploring the future of mobility, posits that smart platforms could soon be turning commutes into lengthy opportunities for consumers to engage with content.